 Of course that in order to enable this personalized experience there is a need for the user consent to collect data on their viewing habits.
 But, once approved, this is all done according to the GDPR regulation.

-When OTT Service Providers offer personalized profiles, wish lists and other features, such as seamless viewing from device to device, viewers become more involved and engaged with the TV services.
+When OTT Service Providers offer personalized profiles, wish lists and other features, such as seamless viewing from device to device, the OTT viewership become more involved and engaged with the TV services.

 Depending upon the user’s preferences, the broadcaster can alter the image in suggested content.
 For example, a movie that straddles two categories, such as being a sports movie and also a drama, could be recommended to sports fans with an image of sports, while being suggested to viewers of drama’ with an image of people interacting instead.